xlynkz/xlynkz.github.io/README.md

+-start with classroom and ryerson
+- then apartments in collab with industry and ryerson
+- Design by planner5D
+- Calculate costs of infrastructure
+- where to place
+- send to valerie (with outline of effort)
-in mention people a la valerie:
+- in mention people a la valerie:
 valerie: focus on the success of the DMZ model, am I spreading thin here is this not better as Fastur Labs: with innovations in language and manufactoring?